jasmeet0915/workon_ros/README.md

 * Add the above lines to the .bashrc scripts so they executed everytime a terminal is opened.
 * Execute the following command to source the setup file of that ros_distro or workspace: <code>workon_ros distro_name</code>

+# TO DO:
+* support for multiple ROS_WORKON_HOME paths for support of sourcing project workspaces as well.
+* deactive_ros function
+* Tab Completion